 - Experiment with low-light situations with a small, yet, poignant use of light

 - If using flash – move the flash off the camera

 I always showcase images of my own and others.
-This month I showcased the images of the following photographers:
+Here is an album of images of mine and some links to other photographers.

 Dunes and Sky by I Nancy, on Flickr

 It looks like a pleasant day at the Pink Coral Sand Dunes, but it was in the upper 90s and provided us with an opportunity to walk in more sand.
 The blue and orange/red of the sand did make a fine composition showing off natural complementary colors.

 The 2010 Citrus Classic Balloon Festival was held this past weekend in Santa Paula, California home of vast citrus groves in Ventura County.
 I missed the event the past two years, once due to poor planning and the other due to a shoulder injury.
 Having seen the images my friends have flaunted, I wasn’t about to miss it this year.
 It is always interesting to read the local coverage of these events to get the full flavor of the event.